Advertisement

 The Palace Crystal Court

 The Lost Ingredients of South Africa have found a new home in The Palace of the Lost City’s luxurious Crystal Court.
 In partnership with Michelin-starred chef Jan Hendrik van der Westhuizen, a new culinary adventure is just beginning at Sun City’s royalty central.
+But, there is a lot more to come.

 The Lost Ingredients, Now Found